 Retail leasing opportunities are available now and a copy of the Leasing Information Memorandum is available on request.
 Enquire about retail leasing.

 Download a large PDF of the Retail leasing map

-A New World supermarket, a BP Connect service station with Wild Bean Cafe and a McDonald’s restaurant will be just some of the recognised national brands that have committed to being part of the new development.
+A BP Connect service station with Wild Bean Cafe (now open), a McDonald’s restaurant (now open), a New World supermarket (under construction) and a Gull service station (coming soon) are just some of the recognised national brands that have committed to being part of the new development.

 Enquire about retail leasing opportunities now